Close Banner

 Exiting Magic Kingdom After Fireworks

 You sang, you danced, you may have even gotten a little misty — and now, the show is over.
-So where do you go?
-Well, expect a mass exodus once Disney Enchantment ends.
+So, where do you go?
+Well, expect a mass exodus once Happily Ever After ends.
 While sometimes the park may not be closing just yet, most guests take this as an end-of-the-night signal and start making their way toward the exit.
-If you have tadpoles, be sure to hang onto their hands or secure them in the stroller (honestly with any age, we try to stay together by creating a conga line and holding onto each other's backpacks).
-If you're not ready to leave, and you're on the fringes of the hub, our suggestion is to duck out to a nearby land or ride to avoid the crowds.
+If you have tadpoles, be sure to hang onto their hands or secure them in the stroller (honestly, with any age, we try to stay together by creating a conga line and holding onto each other's backpacks).
+If you're not ready to leave and you're on the fringes of the hub, our suggestion is to duck out to a nearby land or ride to avoid the crowds.

 Because so many people are exiting at once, if you are using Disney transportation, be sure to pack your patience.
-If you're headed back to Magic Kingdom parking, take the monorail, boat or bus to the Transportation and Ticket Center.
-We recommend the buses as a quick getaway, plus they are usually charter buses so you can rest your feet.
+If you're headed back to Magic Kingdom parking, take the monorail or ferry to the Transportation and Ticket Center.
+Sometimes, a bus is available.
+We recommend the buses as a quick getaway.
+Plus, they are usually charter buses, so you can rest your feet.
+Note that the buses to the TTC are not always running.
+Be sure to ask a transportation cast member before heading too far down.

 Where to View Fireworks Outside of Magic Kingdom